Jonathan Diaz: Toronto Blue Jays (second stint)

-Diaz returned to the Blue Jays on November 11, 2013 on a minor league contract with an invitation to spring training.
-He was initially assigned to the Triple-A Buffalo Bisons, but was brought up to the Blue Jays on March 31, 2014 before the Buffalo season started because José Reyes was added to the 15-day disabled list.
+Diaz returned to the Blue Jays on November 11, 2013, on a minor league contract with an invitation to spring training.
+He was initially assigned to the Triple-A Buffalo Bisons, but was brought up to the Blue Jays on March 31, 2014, before the Buffalo season started because José Reyes was added to the 15-day disabled list.
 Diaz made his Blue Jays debut the following day, and recorded his first career hit and RBI.
 He received a 2013 World Series champion ring on April 26, when the Red Sox came to Toronto for a three-game series.
 Diaz was optioned to Triple-A Buffalo on May 1, to make room for Steve Tolleson.
 He was called up again on May 12, and played in that night's game, going 0 for 4.
 Diaz was optioned back to Buffalo the next day.
 On June 25, he was designated for assignment by the Blue Jays, and outrighted to Buffalo on June 27.
 In 23 games with Toronto in 2014, Diaz batted .158 with 4 RBI.
 He elected free agency after the season ended.
 On October 15, Diaz signed a minor-league contract, with an invitation to spring training.

-Diaz was selected from Buffalo on April 28, 2015 when José Reyes was placed on the disabled list.
+Diaz was selected from Buffalo on April 28, 2015, when José Reyes was placed on the disabled list.
 He was optioned back to Buffalo on May 5, and outrighted off the 40-man roster on May 15.
 Diaz was called up on September 30.
 He appeared in 7 games in 2015, batting .154 with 2 RBI.
 On November 6, Diaz elected free agency.

 New York Yankees

 On January 8, 2016, Diaz signed a minor league contract with the New York Yankees.
-Diaz played in 101 games with the Yankees' Triple-A affiliate, the Scranton/Wilkes-Barre RailRiders, hitting .207/.315/.249 with 1 home run and 25 RBI.
+Diaz played in 101 games with the Yankees' Triple–A affiliate, the Scranton/Wilkes-Barre RailRiders, hitting .207/.315/.249 with one home run and 25 RBI.
+He elected free agency following the season on November 7.